Work(place) Evolution

 Supporting the Change

-Affected units will be supported through the transition by getting access to bookable workspaces and amenity spaces, new technology and tools, guidelines, training, regular communications, and other resources.
-The project team will regularly seek input from leaders and affected staff to shape the rollout and ensure the shared workspaces and related guidelines meet the needs and circumstances of each unit.
-The approach to supporting this organizational change follows the Work(place) Evolution “Future of Work Ecology Framework”.
+The project team will regularly seek input from leaders and staff to shape the rollout at each site and ensure the shared workspaces and related guidelines meet the needs and circumstances of each unit.
+Affected units will be supported to adapt to the shared workspace model with new technology and tools, guidelines, training, regular communications, and other resources.
+The approach to this organizational change follows the Work(place) Evolution “Future of Work Ecology Framework”.

 Implementation

-The project is being rolled out iteratively over two phases and location by location, giving the project team the ability to integrate input and lessons learned and make adjustments.
+The project is being rolled out iteratively over multiple phases and location by location, allowing the project team to integrate input, lessons learned, and adjustments, as feasible.
+Each phase follows a three-stage process:

 Phase 1 (Complete)

-Phase 2 (early 2024-end of 2024) involves rolling out the new shared workspace model with the Vancouver Fraser Medical Program (VFMP), UGME and TTPS teams at space at another UBC Vancouver Campus site (Life Sciences Centre) and piloting the initiative at a clinical site (Gordon and Leslie Diamond Healthcare Centre 11th and 2nd floors).
+In Phase 2 (early 2024 – end of 2024), the new shared workspace model was rolled out at another UBC Vancouver Campus site, the Life Sciences Centre (LSC), and a clinical site, Gordon and Leslie Diamond Healthcare Centre (DHC 11th and 2nd floors).

 FAQs – General